Johan0425/products-go_api/README.md

-# Go Products API - Microservices Architecture
+# PRODUCTS API IN GO

 A production-ready microservices application built with Go, implementing CRUD operations for product management using a distributed architecture pattern.